 Anti-androgens, such as spironolactone [Category C], are medications that suppress androgens (male hormones that are present in both males and females).
 These medications can reduce skin oil production and improve acne.
 However, they should never be used during pregnancy because there is a risk that they cause feminization of a male fetus.2,4

-Oral retinoid medications such as isotretinoin (Accutane) [Category X] are contraindicated during pregnancy because they can cause spontaneous abortions and severe birth defects.
-This risk is severe enough that women must stop isotretinoin treatment at least one month before becoming pregnant, and many countries require women taking isotretinoin to join pregnancy prevention programs.2-4
+Oral retinoid medications such as isotretinoin, often known by the brand name Accutane® [Category X] are contraindicated during pregnancy because they can cause miscarriage and severe birth defects.
+This risk is so severe that women must stop isotretinoin treatment at least one month before becoming pregnant, and many countries require women taking isotretinoin to join pregnancy prevention programs.2-4

 The following table summarizes which medications likely are safe during pregnancy and which ones are not:

 - Yang, C. S., Teeple, M, Muglia.
 J. & Robison-Bostom, L. Inflammatory and glandular skin disease in pregnancy.
 Clin Dermatol 34, 335 - 343 (2016). https://www.ncbi.nlm.nih.gov/pubmed/27265071

 - Meredith, F. M. & Ormerod, A. D. The management of acne vulgaris in pregnancy.
 Am J Clin Dermatol 14, 351 - 358 (2013). https://www.ncbi.nlm.nih.gov/pubmed/23996075

 - Chien, A. L., Rainer, B., Sachs, D. L. & Helfrich, Y. R. Treatment of acne in pregnancy.
 J Am Board Fam Med 29, 254 - 262 (2016). https://www.ncbi.nlm.nih.gov/pubmed/26957383